spot_img

 In fact, Aquafil, an Italian textile company already widely known for Econyl, a recycled nylon made from waste, opened its first U.S.-based carpet recycling plant in Phoenix in 2019.
 The plant receives postconsumer carpets from Aquafil Carpet Collection facilities and disassembles them into three main components: a fiber called Nylon 6, polypropylene, and calcium carbonate.

-As Aquafil USA president Franco Rossi explains, the polypropylene is reused to make carpet backing and goes into injection-molding production, calcium carbonate is diverted into road construction and concrete, and Nylon 6 is sent to the Econyl Regeneration System in Slovenia.
+As Aquafil USA president Franco Rossi explains, the polypropylene is reused to make carpet backing and goes into injection-moulding production, calcium carbonate is diverted into road construction and concrete, and Nylon 6 is sent to the Econyl Regeneration System in Slovenia.
 The company claims that it is the only supplier in the world producing 100 percent recycled nylon from such waste.

 “When you make nylon from recycled materials, from old nylon, like we do, instead of making nylon from petroleum, the global warming potential and embodied carbon emissions are reduced by 90 percent,” says Eric R. Nelson, executive vice president of Aquafil Carpet Recycling.
 “So there’s a massive benefit to our environment when you are able to recirculate that production process.
 That’s really what it’s all about—decoupling petroleum from the production process.”